phalcon/documentation/docs/assets.md

     true
 );
 ```
-The above will result in the following script as the output (assuming that your file was modified in May 20th 2019):
+The output will include the file modification time in the URL:
-Assuming that your file was last modified on May 20, the version

 ```html
 <link rel="stylesheet" href="css/bootstrap.css?ver=1558392141">
 ```

 !!! warning "NOTE"

-    Using the auto version feature is not recommended for production environments, since Phalcon will need to read the modification time of the asset file for every request.
-This will result to unnecessary read operations on the file system.
+    Using the auto version feature is not recommended for production environments due to unnecessary file system read operations.

 ## Improving Performance

-There are many ways to optimize processing assets.
-One method is to allow your web server to handle the assets, thus improving response time.
-First we need to set up the Assets Manager.
-We will use a base controller, but you can use the manager anywhere you need to, accessing it from the Di container:
+To optimize processing assets, one method is to allow your web server to handle the assets, improving response time.
+Here's how you can set up the [Assets Manager][assets-manager]:

+**Base Controller**

 ```php
 <?php